Ready to serve you....

 Liability Release and Indemnification Form: Completion of this form is required for participation at all Backtracks events.
 Backtracks does not carry a huge liability policy to protect you in case of an accident; you need to provide for that yourself.
 Our policy is that you can either retain the risk yourself, or make arrangements for your own third party coverage - this includes travel, trip cancellation, medical, etc. Supervision for health and safety of minors is a parental responsibility.
 Please follow camp guidelines and help us create a safe event for everyone.

 We offer simple first aid assistance in camp.
 Any medical concerns that cannot be addressed in camp must be referred to the local Community Care service on 2nd East Street in Rexburg or Madison Memorial Hospital just up Main Street.
 Emergency services are aware of our location (6 miles from town - 2850 North 4000 West) in case they are required.
-Please make staff aware of conditions like bee allergies or concerns that may escalate into medical emergencies while in camp – you aren’t asked to disclose these on any forms, so please be proactive by helping us to be aware.
+Please make staff aware of conditions like bee allergies or concerns that may escalate into medical emergencies while in camp – so please be proactive by helping us to be aware.

 Kids Camp: Although we call this program "Kids Camp," it is not a day care center.
 Kids camp is for kids from 4-15 years old and children under 8 years old are expected to attend with their adult.
 If you have several children in your family, you will need more adult supervision for many activities.
 A 1:2 ratio for younger ones can work.